 Do we have enough sugar? - I wonder if we have enough sugar.

-BACK to online Indirect questions exercises with answers and PDF worksheets.
+Indirect questions exercises with answers + PDF worksheets.

-The indirect questions are not normal questions.
+Unlike direct questions, indirect questions are not normal questions.
 They have the same word order as statements and we do not use the verb do to form a question.
-They usually come after introductory phrases combined with interrogative pronouns and adjectives (who, whom, what, which, whose), adverbs (when, where, how, why) or if, whether.

 What did she want? - Do you know what she wanted?

 Where was it? - Do you remember where it was?

 Will they come? - I wonder if they will come.

 We can use many introductory phrases such as I ask, I wonder, I want/would like to know, I can't remember, I have no idea, I am sure etc., or they can be introduced by expressions such as Can you tell me, Do you know, Do you remember, Have you any idea.

 How much is it? - I'd like to know how much it is.